Know what is Organizational Agility, what are steps to achieve it, and what are challenges commonly faced.

 Step 2: Implement Agile frameworks and methodologies

-Agile frameworks and methodologies are designed to help businesses become more flexible and adaptable.
+Agile frameworks and methodologies that help businesses become more flexible and adaptable.
 Implementing Agile frameworks, including Scrum or Kanban, can help groups become more efficient and effective.
 These frameworks prioritize collaboration, non-stop improvement, and handing over value to customers.
 Implementing these methodologies requires training and support, but the effects can be transformative for an organization’s agility.

 Step 3: Empower teams to make choices